 William Thirteen pays tribute to one of Berlin’s oldest and best-loved cinemas…

-When the Kino Babylon opened its doors in Spring of 1929 Berliners couldn’t complain of a shortage of cinemas.
+When the Kino Babylon opened its doors in the spring of 1929 Berliners couldn’t complain of a shortage of cinemas.
 If anything, there was a surplus.

 The Reichs-Kino-Addressbuch of that year gave the official count as 378, and there were already film palaces at Alexanderplatz and Rosenthaler Tor, as well as innumerable ‘flea cinemas’ in nearby Münzstraße.
 But by a fortuitous coincidence of urban planning and cultural transformation the Babylon was completed just before the curtain fell on the Berlin’s cinema construction bubble.